-Sustainability Research Institute, (SRI), is a not-for-profit public company, and since 1997 a CSIRO approved Research Institute.
-Based in the Byron Shire of NSW its aim is to research and promote sustainable technologies and best practice for human activities with respect to the physical, social, political, cultural and economic environments.
-In particular the focus is on the integration of knowledge across these fields towards the design of a sustainable society.
+Sustainability Research Institute, (SRI), is a not-for-profit public company, and since 1997 a CSIRO approved Research Institute and an approved charity with DGR, Deductible Gift Recipient status.
+Based in the Byron Shire of NSW its aim is to research and promote sustainable technologies and best practice for human activities with respect to the physical, social, spiritual, cultural and economic environments.